medialab/xan/docs/cmd/from.md

                            [default: value]
     --single-object        Use if JSON only represents a single object that you want to map to a single CSV row, instead of mapping to key,value columns.
-    --path <path>          Convert nested object found at path instead of root object.
+    --root <path>          Convert nested object found at path instead of root object.
 This path must be given as a getter using the expression language.
 For instance "data" or "_.nodes[0].metadata".
     --model <json>         Pass a dummy JSON object that will be used as the extraction "model".